Same-sex marriage in the United States: History

 By late 2014, same-sex marriage had become legal in states that contained more than 70% of the United States population.
 In some jurisdictions, legalization came through the action of state courts or the enactment of state legislation.
 More frequently, it came as the result of the decisions of federal courts.
 On November 6, 2012, Maine, Maryland, and Washington became the first states to legalize same-sex marriage through popular vote.
 Same-sex marriage had been legalized in the District of Columbia and 21 Native American tribal nations as well.

 The June 2013 decision of the U.S. Supreme Court in United States v.
 Windsor striking down the law barring federal recognition of same-sex marriage gave significant impetus to the progress of lawsuits that challenged state bans on same-sex marriage in federal court.
 Since that decision, with only a few exceptions, U.S. District Courts and Courts of Appeals have found state bans on same-sex marriage unconstitutional, as have several state courts.
 The exceptions have been a state court in Tennessee, U.S. district courts in Louisiana and Puerto Rico, and the U.S. Court of Appeals for the Sixth Circuit.
 The U.S. Supreme Court agreed to hear appeals from that circuit's decision.

 On June 26, 2015, the U.S. Supreme Court struck down all state bans on same-sex marriage, legalized it in all fifty states, and required states to honor out-of-state same-sex marriage licenses in the case Obergefell v.
 Hodges.
+The United States was the seventeenth country in the world and the second in North America after Canada, to allow same-sex couples to marry nationwide.